 Successful completion of the General (Qualifying) Examination will carry a GA stipend increase.
-If the completed Report on the General Examination for the Doctoral Degree form (see Section 10.2) is submitted to Degree Audit prior to the first two weeks of the semester, the stipend increase will take effect the same semester.
+If the completed Report on the General Examination for the Doctoral Degree form (see Section 10.2) is submitted to Degree Audit prior to the tenth day of classes, the stipend increase will take effect the same semester.
 Processing of the stipend increase may take several weeks to be reflected in the student's paycheck; however, the increase will be processed based on the day the form is submitted to Degree Audit.
-If the form is submitted after the two-week period, the stipend increase will be effective starting the following semester.
+If the form is submitted after the tenth day of classes, the stipend increase will be effective starting the following semester.
 Ph.D. students should plan their Qualifying Examination accordingly.